jmettraux/aachen/src/kb00_combat.md

 Example of on turn actions are, saying a few words, reloading a bow from a readied quiver, drawing out a readied object, and similar actions.

 ### instant actions

+**Instant actions** are generally linked to talents and special powers.
+They are so fast and simple that they can be performed at any, even out of turn, they can be delayed until needed.
+There is no limit on the number of instant actions a participant can take (unless the instant action description says otherwise).

+The referee decides on the execution orders if multiple instant actions are triggered at the same time.

+### summary

+For the round, a participant may perform

+* on their turn, one **main action** (or a second **move action**)
+* on their turn, one **move action**
+* on their turn, as many **on turn actions** as allowed by the referee
+* out of turn, as many **instant actions** as allowed by the referee

+## actions

 TODO